informed-governance-project/.github/profile/README.md

 Key points about the intereactions between MONARC and this platform are listed [here](https://github.com/orgs/monarc-project/projects/3).
 More information about MONARC [here](https://www.monarc.lu).

+### Who is behind the Informaed Governance Project

 This project is carried out by [NC3-LU](https://www.nc3.lu).